lisnielsm/node-web-crawler/README.md

 crawler --url http://books.toscrape.com/ --maxdist 2 --db books.txt
 ```

+## Command Options
+-u, --url      The url of website to fetch                          [required]

+-m, --maxdist  The maximum distance from the initial website        [required]

+-d, --db       The name of the database                             [required]

+ --help     Show help

 ## Note
 The database with the given name is created in the folder where the CLI command is called.